 Music taste is subjective.
 What gets my juices flowing isn’t necessarily what will get you to slog through a tough workout.
 So, while various fitness publications may put out top workout playlist picks annually, if you’re over the age of 35, like me, you may not recognize 50% of the songs on them.
 Most of us can’t get amped up to workout to a song we’ve never heard before.
 These published lists may be interesting to peruse, but they’re not practical suggestions for everyone.
 But there are some parameters we can follow when selecting music that can enhance the quality of our workouts.

-The key is to work with your own collection of favorite music whether it be classical, jazz, 60s rock, 70s disco, 80s pop or a mix of different genres from different eras.
+The key is to work with your collection of purchased music or favorite streaming channel whether it be classical, jazz, 60s rock, 70s disco, 80s pop or a mix of different genres from different eras.
 The more of a connection you have to the music you play during a workout, the more likely it can provide the motivation and push to make it more enjoyable and productive.
 The important thing is to select the right type of songs from your collection to match your workouts.

 Many studies have shown that listening to fast-paced music during a cardiovascular workout correlates with faster times, longer distances and an overall better quality workout when compared to working out to slower paced music or no music at all.
 Select your fastest-paced songs to accompany cardio workouts like walking, running, cycling or rowing where the quality is measured in distance or speed.